Celebrate Scout Sunday with Unity, Service, and Faith

 How to Prepare for Scout Sunday

-Has your pack or troop made announcements yet?
+3. Has your pack or troop shared announcements with your community?

 How Do You Announce Scout Sunday to the Community?